DD-65/Programmable-Machine/readme.md

 ## Overview

 This project lets you train and run a simple image classifier directly in the browser: no server, no installs.
-It captures examples from your webcam (or images, if you add that) and fine-tunes a lightweight head on top of pretrained embeddings.
+It captures examples from your webcam and fine-tunes a lightweight head on top of pretrained embeddings.

 ## Motivation